TIGRENT INC. AND SUBSIDIARIES

 Except for a lease for a condo with our Chief Executive Officer, there are no related party leases.
-Rent expense for the nine months ended September 30, 2014 and 2013 was approximately $0.6 million and $0.6 million, respectively.
+Rent expense for the years ended December 31, 2013 and 2012 was approximately $0.7 million and $0.6 million, respectively.

 Custodial and Counterparty Risk

 The Company is subject to custodial and other potential forms of counterparty risk in respect of a variety of contractual and operational matters.
 In the course of ongoing company-wide risk assessment, management monitors the Company arrangements that involve potential counterparty risk, including the custodial risk associated with amounts prepaid to certain vendors and deposits with credit card and other payment processors.
-Deposits held by our credit card processors at September 30, 2014 were $2.2 million and at December 31, 2013 were $2.6 million.
-These balances are on the Condensed Consolidated Balance Sheets in restricted cash.
+Deposits held by our credit card processors at December 31, 2013 and 2012 were $2.6 million and $1.6 million, respectively.
+These balances are included on the Consolidated Balance Sheets in restricted cash in 2013 and deposits with credit card processors in 2012.
 While these balances reside in major financial institutions, they are only partially covered by federal deposit insurance and are subject to the financial risk of the parties holding these funds.
 We do utilize Certificate of Deposit Account Registry Service (CDARS) to reduce banking risk for a portion of our cash in the United States.
 Within a CDAR are numerous individual investments all below the FDIC limits thus one hundred percent insuring that portion of our cash.

 Tigrent and Tranquility Bay of Southwest Florida, LLC v.
 Gulf Gateway Enterprises, LLC, Dunlap Enterprises, LLC, Anthony Scott Dunlap, Peter Gutierrez, and Ignacio Guigou, Case No. 11-CA-000342 filed January 28, 2011 in the 20th Judicial Circuit, Lee County, FL Civil Division.
 This is a suit brought by the Company and its affiliate, Tranquility Bay of Southwest Florida, LLC (“TBSWF”), of which the Company is the sole member.
 This suit (hereinafter referred to as Tigrent v.
 GGE) was brought to enforce the terms of a settlement agreement with the defendants that resolved a prior mortgage foreclosure suit brought by the Company to foreclose on property owned by TBSWF in Lee County, Florida (the “2009 Settlement”).
 Pursuant to the 2009 Settlement, the Company acquired the membership interest in TBSWF and the defendants made certain representations and warranties, and undertook certain obligations, regarding TBSWF and the property it owned.
 In the 2011 lawsuit, the Company and TBSWF alleged that the defendants breached the 2009 Settlement Agreement.
 The defendants and Drevid, LLC, another party to the 2009 Settlement, filed various counter- and cross-complaints against the Company and TWBSF for transferring the real property owned by TBSWF to a third party in 2010, allegedly in violation of the 2009 Settlement.
 Trial was held in the 20th Judicial Circuit, Lee County Florida and on August 4, 2014, the Court entered an order entering judgment in favor of the Company and TBSWF on the defendants’ counterclaims and Drevid LLC’s cross-claims and awarding the Company and TBSWF $0.3 million in damages.
 The Company and TWBSF have filed a motion for its attorneys’ fees and pre-judgment interest on August 7, 2014.
 On August 8, 2014, the defendants and Drevid have filed Motions to Alter or Amend the Judgment and for New Trial and/or Rehearing.
 On October 22, 2014, the Court granted our motion for attorneys' fees and prejudgment interest and reserved jurisdiction to determine the amount of such fees and costs to be awarded to us.
 Also, on October 22, 2014, the Court denied the defendants' and Drevid's motions to Alter or Amend the Judgment and for a New Trial and/or Rehearing.